FoxelSA/Laboratory-of-Photogrammetry/openMVG_Rig/docs/sphinx/rst/software/SfMInit_ImageListing.rst

 From lists.txt to sfm_data.json
 ---------------------------------

-Old openMVG version (<0.8) use a lists.txt file to describer image parameters.
+Old openMVGRig version (<0.2) use a lists.txt file to describer image parameters.

 Example of a lists.txt file where focal is known in advance